yenkuanlee/IPDC/README.md

 #### Running IPDC ER project
 - set description.conf
-	- When the chain owner want to create a chain, he needs to create a file named "description.conf" under IPDC ER project.
+	- When the chain owner want to create a chain, he needs to create a file named description.conf under IPDC ER project.
 	- There are some arguments which the chain owner have to fill in :
 		- chainname : name of the chain
 		- networkid : only the same networkid of two IPDC ER node can be connected to one chain.